vuejs/vuepress/docs/guide/migration.md

 Some major breaking changes:

+- You cannot use other plugins in your plugin anymore, which avoids lots of potential issues caused by plugin nesting.
+If your plugin depends on other plugins, you should list them in the docs.
 - Most of the v1 hooks have equivalents in v2.
 The only exception is `extendsCli`, which has been removed.
 - Webpack related hooks are removed, because VuePress Core has decoupled with webpack.
-If you still want to modify webpack config in plugin, try to handle `app.options.bundlerConfig` in `onInitialized` hook.
+If you still want to modify webpack config in plugin, try modifying `app.options.bundlerConfig` directly.

 ## For Theme Authors

 Read the [Plugin API Change](#plugin-api-change) and [Theme API Change](#theme-api-change) first.

+Although we do not allow using other plugins in a plugin, you can still use plugins in your theme.

 Some major breaking changes: